Create an Effective After-School Outreach Program for At-Risk Kids

 The root of all this started for me as a young volunteer.
 I was raised in the church and was always working with younger kids any way I could.
 After high school, I became a Dallas Cowboys cheerleader.
 That role entailed a lot of giving back to the community, like visiting children in the hospital.

 When I got to college, I started doing mission trips and traveling overseas.
 It all worked on my heart.
 I traveled to Africa, Australia, Mexico, Ukraine, and Peru.
 I worked to share the good news of Jesus with children in dire need.
 In Nigeria, I discovered Scripture Union and its focus on effecting real change in communities.
 There, the programs existed for kids whenever they weren’t in school.
-They were key in keeping scores of children out of gangs, away from drugs and crime, and free from sex trafficking.
+They were key in keeping scores of children out of gangs, away from drugs and crime, and safe from sex trafficking.
 It was life-impacting for me to see that very real transformation in neighborhoods.

 I grew up in southern Dallas.
 When I was a child, it was more like the suburbs, not inner city.
 But as the population has grown, it’s now been consumed into the city and blighted by poverty and crime.
 The issues here are real and intimidating—single, working parents with kids left alone for hours every day, high crime, and an education system that’s lacking.
 After my experiences overseas, I did some hard thinking about my future.
 Sure, I could go across the ocean and help kids who needed it.
 But I also knew there were kids right here in the community I grew up in who needed people willing to love and serve them.